It's May, let's grow some veg! but what vegetables to plant in May?

 Cabbages, cauliflowers, sprouts, and broccoli

-If you're wanting to have your sprouts ready for the end of the year then May is probably the last month for sowing, the same goes for cauliflower and cabbages.
-Brussels sprouts if you want them ready by the end of the year.
-The same goes for cauliflowers and cabbages.
+If you're wanting to have your sprouts ready for the end of the year then May is probably the last month for sowing, and the same goes for cauliflower and cabbages.
 You can sow them all indoors or out, depending on the weather.
-You can sow them in a temporary seedbed for now and transplant them later in the year when space comes available.
-Broccoli and calabrese can be sown in July.
+If room is an issue, you can always plant them in a temporary seedbed for now, and transplant them later in the year when space comes available.

 Chillies, peppers, and cucumbers

 If you want to sow your chillies and peppers be sure to do this indoors to be safe.
 Even in May, they may not germinate outdoors.
 Cucumbers can be sown outdoors under a cloche or in a cold frame.